 Therefore, the government launched a process in early 1997 to develop greater cohesion within its many programmes.
 People with a business idea had to knock on many doors to try and get help.
 Another big problem was that the Economic Development Corporations (CDE) were not in any way inclined to support social economy enterprises.

-After organising a public debate with a white paper, a law was drafted and approved in the Quebec National Assembly in December 1997.
+After organizing a public debate with a white paper, a law was drafted and approved in the Quebec National Assembly in December 1997.

 The other task specifically mentioned in the legislation is to adopt a local action plan in partnership with all partners in the region.
 This is an important tool for all partners but it also offers guidelines to determine what type of business to support or not, investment strategies, etc. For example, if a region identifies tourism as a sector to develop in the future, priority will be accorded to provide support to this sector.